-The only equity compensation plan the Company has in place currently is the 2023 Share Option Plan, as defined above under "Share Options and Other Compensation Securities", which is administered by the Board and the NGC Committee.
-This option plan was last approved by shareholders on August 2, 2023 and will be superseded in its entirety if shareholders approve the below resolution to approve the proposed Long-term Incentive Plan.
-The purpose of the 2023 Share Option Plan is to advance the interests of the Company by encouraging the directors, employees and consultants of the Company and of its subsidiaries or affiliates, if any, by providing them with the opportunity, through Options, to acquire Common Shares in the capital of the Company, thereby increasing their proprietary interest in the Company, encouraging them to remain associated with the Company and furnishing them with additional incentive in their efforts on behalf of the Company in the conduct of its affairs.
+The only equity compensation plan the Company has in place currently is the LTI Plan, as defined above under "Share Options and Other Compensation Securities", which is administered by the Board and the NGC Committee.
+The LTI plan was last approved by shareholders on August 7, 2024, and is being submitted for continuation by shareholder approval at the Meeting (see below for Particulars of Matters to be Acted Upon).
+The purpose of the LTI Plan is to advance the interests of the Company by encouraging the directors, employees and consultants of the Company and of its subsidiaries or affiliates, if any, by providing them with the opportunity, through equity-based compensation, to become shareholders of the Company, thereby increasing their proprietary interest in the Company, encouraging them to remain associated with the Company and furnishing them with additional incentive in their efforts on behalf of the Company in the conduct of its affairs.